jzaager/jzaager/README.md

 You can follow my progress on my path to become a Full-Stack Web Developer <a href="https://github.com/jzaager/jzaager">right here.</a>

-My most recent projects are below, but be sure to scroll back for the full timeline of my web development journey!
+My most recent projects are below.
+Track my progress dating back to May 2022, when my journey began!

 ## October 2022